esteinig/dartQC/docs/task.filter.md

 The following filters remove samples:
 - `--mind` > missing data per sample across all SNPs, default is None

+Note: `--mind` is really slow at the moment, especially with larger sample sizes.

 The following filters remove SNPs:
 - `--maf` <= minor allele frequency, default is None
 - `--call_rate` <= call rate of SNP, default is None